Kitware/CMake/Help/manual/ctest.1.rst

 .. option:: --test-command

- The command to run as the test step with the ``--build-and-test`` option.
+ The command to run as the test step with the :option:`--build-and-test <ctest --build-and-test>` option.
  All arguments following this keyword will be assumed to be part of the test command line, so it must be the last option given.